Gulli: History

 On 3 January 2022, the new time-slot brand Gulli Prime was launched for evenings, targeting all family with a focus on adults.
 It was a move to revitalize Gulli despite its declining audience due to the lowering consumption of linear TV among children, to consolidate its value as the channel was considered to be sold as part of the planned merger of Groupe M6 with Groupe TF1 initiated in September 2021.
 As Gulli is the only consistently profitable digital channel, M6 was hoping to sell it at a good price along with Tiji and Canal J. In February, it was decided not to sell Gulli but 6ter (along with TFX), and the sale was even signed in April to Altice Média in the event of the merger being completed, which was cancelled in September due to the concessions demanded by the Competition Authority, in particular the sale of the TF1 or M6 channel.
 Bertelsmann then considered selling Groupe M6 for a few weeks but the timing was too tight before M6's frequency renewal.

 The channel was launched in Brazil on 9 August 2020, on the newly established satellite TV provider BluTV, which went bankrupt by 2022, and the channel went inactive in 2023.

-Per an Arcom decision, the channel moved to channel 12 in 2025, following the closure of NRJ 12.
+In 2024, Gulli candidated for the decennial renewal of its terrestrial license, which was on the verge of ending in 2025.
+The channel was auditioned on 8 July 2024 by Arcom.
+As part of the non-renewal of the terrestrial license from two channels, Arcom wanted to change the numbering in order to regroup channels coherently, considering a block of kids channels.
+As announced on 13 January 2025, its initial slot (channel 18) got reassigned to T18, while the channel moved to a higher slot, channel 12, on 6 June 2025, vacated following the closure of NRJ 12.

+GulliMax

+In June 2014, Gulli launched subscription video service GulliMax.